ona-li-toki-e-jan-Epiphany-tawa-mi/COBOL-DVD-Thingy/README.md

 ## How to build

-*Avalible on POSIX systems only.*

-You will need the GnuCOBOL compiler.
+You will need the GnuCOBOL compiler and make.
 There is a `shell.nix` you can use with `nix-shell` to get them.

 Then, run the following command in the project directory: